 Julia Island

-Here’s how the humble julia.py draws Julia Island.
+Here’s how our humble julia.py draws Julia Island.
 Edit the program as before, changing the offsets and zoom again, as follows, then run it.
+NB. the coordinates came straight from mandel.gart.nz.

 zoom = 792857338